 A faculty union is expected to contribute to the financial assets of the Fund in two ways:

 - During the first year of membership, a union is required to pay a $30 initiation fee for every dues-paying member in its bargaining unit or units.
 The initiation fee is reduced to $20 for unions which join the Fund within one year of becoming certified.
-Such initiation fees are paid out in equal monthly installments over the first year of membership.
+Such initiation fees can be are paid out all at once or in equal monthly installments over the first year of membership.

-- Each faculty union pays monthly dues for each dues-paying member in its bargaining unit or units.
+- Each faculty union pays monthly dues which are set annually based on a formula using December 1st membership numbers and any pro-rating of part-time, contract or other types of members (please contact the Fund Secretary at email@example.com for details) for each dues-paying member in its bargaining unit or units.
 The level of dues is changed from time to time by the Board of Trustees.
-It is currently set at $5.50 per person per month (non-taxable), a figure that has not risen since the 1990s.
+It is currently set at $5.50 per person per month (non-taxable).

-For additional information about the CAUT Defence Fund, including the By-Laws and Standing Rules and Regulations, please consult the web site or email the Fund Secretary at email@example.com.
+For additional information about the CAUT Defence Fund, including the By-Laws and Standing Rules and Regulations, please consult the web site or contact email the Fund President or Secretary.

 Member Unions of the CAUT Defence Fund